Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Remarks

 Kahane \cite{kahane:synthese} (see also \cite{kahane-salem}, p.
 121) showed that such a result still holds if one takes the closures of $J(K)$ and $I(K)$ in $\ell^p(\Z)$, $1 < p < 2$.

 Theorem \ref{thm:main-cyclic} reveals a sharper phenomenon in these spaces, which is not possible in $\ell^1(\Z)$.
 Namely, there is a compact $K$ such that the $\ell^p$-closures satisfy

 Strictly speaking, it is not necessary to require that $\c \in \ell^1$ in order to have the zero set $\zftc$ well-defined.
 The continuity of $\ft{\c}$ is sufficient for that, as appeared in the weaker version of Theorem \ref{thm:main-cyclic} proved in \cite{lev-olevskii:generators}.
-The advantage of the present version, however, seems to be substantial, since very little is known about the relation between the cyclicity in $\ell^p$ $(1<p<2)$ and the zero set $\zftc$, unless $\c \in \ell^1$.
+However, the advantage of the present version seems to be substantial, since very little is known on the relation between cyclicity in $\ell^p$ $(1<p<2)$ and the zero set unless $\c \in \ell^1$.
+In particular we do not know the answer to the following question: let $f \in C(\T) \cap A_p(\T)$ have no zeros, does this imply that $\c = \ft{f}$ is a cyclic vector?